openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-zfs/advanced-operations/zfs-backup-restore.md

   pawan-old-node2: pawan-new-node2
 ```

-While doing the restore the ZFS-LocalPV plugin will set the affinity on the PV as per the node mapping provided in the config map.
+While doing the restore the Local PV ZFS plugin will set the affinity on the PV as per the node mapping provided in the config map.
 Here in the above case the PV created on nodes `pawan-old-node1` and `pawan-old-node2` will be moved to `pawan-new-node1` and `pawan-new-node2` respectively.

 ## Things to Consider